 From 1888 Sunderland and Middlesbrough football clubs were briefly challenged by same-town rivals called Sunderland Albion FC of Hendon and Middlesbrough Ironopolis FC, who played at Ayresome (where ‘Boro’ would later come to be based) but both of these teams folded before the century was out.

 The situation of there being only one major club in each of Tyneside, Wearside and Teesside would become an important aspect of North East football when compared to other multi-club cities and regions like the North West.

-The North East situation of ‘one town one club’ helped establish strong emotional bonds between the towns or cities and their respective football clubs.
+The North East situation of ‘one town one club’ helped establish strong emotional and cultural bonds between the towns or cities and their respective football clubs.
 It also perhaps created an environment for a particularly intense rivalry within the region that was in some ways an extension of long-established rivalries in the shipbuilding and coal trades.

 Pre-war North East football honours